jundalisay/superbnetlify/content/en/research/machiavelli/prince/chapter-12.md

 So, in order not to lose what they had acquired again, they were forced to murder him, in order to secure themselves.
 Afterwards they had Bartolomeo da Bergamo, Roberto da San Severino, the count of Pitigliano, and the like, for their captains under whom they had to fear loss and not gain.

-This happened afterwards at Vaila, where in one battle they lost that which in eight hundred years they had acquired with so much trouble.
-From such mercenaries conquests come slowly, are long delayed and are not very significant.
+This happened afterwards at Vaila, where in one battle they lost that which in 800 years they had acquired with so much trouble.
+From such mercenaries, conquests come slowly, are long delayed, and not very significant.
 The losses however are sudden and very great.

 Italy has been ruled for many years by mercenaries. <!-- , I wish to discuss them in depth in order that, having seen their rise and progress, one may be better prepared to stand against them.
 You must understand that  -->

-The Italian empire has recently been destroyed, divided up into more states.
+The Italian empire has recently been destroyed, divided up into states.
 The Pope has acquired more earthly power.
 This is because many of the great cities rebelled against their oppressive nobles who formerly were supported by the emperor.

 The Church supported the rebellions to gain earthly authority.